john-science/python_for_scientists/classes/13_pandas/lecture_13.md

 #### Sort

-This function requires little explanation.
-All you need is a list of columns on which to sort the dataframe by (in order of priority).
+You can imagine sorting a data frame based on a single column.
+But the pandas `DataFrame.sort()` method takes a list of columns and will sort your data frame using the list as an order of priority.
+Sorting is actually very easy to do:

-    In [117]: df.sort(['LAST_NAME','FIRST_NAME','AGE'])
+    In [117]: df.sort(['LAST_NAME', 'FIRST_NAME', 'AGE'])
     Out[117]:
         FIRST_NAME LAST_NAME GENDER  AGE HAIR_COLOR EYE_COLOR  RAND_INT
     3        Mary     Adams      F   42     blonde      blue         9